 This week in Husker history

 The week of Sept.
-22-28, looking back in stretches of years divisible by five:
+22-28, looking back in five-year intervals:

 1903: In just 35 minutes of play, Nebraska rolls to a 64-0 win over Grand Island College to open the season.
 The Omaha Bee's report said the Cornhuskers enjoyed a lopsided yardage advantage: 780 to 60.